 LAUSD Food Services Division is responsible for the operation of the largest School Breakfast Program (SBP) and second largest National School Lunch Program (NSLP) in the United States.
-This amounts to approximately 750,000 student meals served daily at 684 cafeterias, 86 Early Education Centers and 4 Infant Centers.
-In addition, the Newman Nutrition Center prepares over 110,000 meals every day and distributes them to 190 schools where on-site preparation is not feasible.
+This amounts to approximately 750,000 student meals served daily at 684 cafeterias, 86 Early Education Centers and four Infant Centers.
+In addition, the Newman Nutrition Center prepares over 120,000 meals every day and distributes them to 200 schools where on-site preparation is not feasible.

 The SBP and NSLP were developed to protect children from hunger and malnutrition by offering balanced school meals.
-In addition to breakfast and lunch, many LAUSD schools offer after school supper programs, Saturday meal service and Summer Feeding Programs (at select sites) to accommodate student needs outside of the regular school day or traditional school calendar.
+In addition to breakfast and lunch, nearly all of our schools offer after school supper programs with the majority of them being hot supper programs.
+Saturday meal service and Summer Feeding Programs (at select sites) provide meals to accommodate student needs outside of the regular school day or traditional school calendar.
 At Café LA, we believe in "Nourishing Students to Achieve Academic Excellence."